Educate. Experience. Empower.

 The program consists of three key components:

-The program takes place from 12 May to 2 June 2013.
-Participants will be staying with local host families in Gjilan, the fourth largest city in Kosovo, with a population of about 120,000, located on the southeast corner of Kosovo, some 45 km southeast of Prishtina, the capital.
+BPP Summer 2016 takes place from 6 to 27 August 2016.
+Participants will be accommodated in Gjilan, the fourth largest city in Kosovo, with a population of about 95,000, located on the southeast corner of Kosovo, some 45 km southeast of Prishtina, the capital.

 Successful completion of the program means that you participate in all program activities and daily lectures and that you submit a written essay / paper in accordance with the guidelines set by the principal program instructor.

-Included: program costs, living with a host family, full room and board, all program activities, tours, accommodation and meals while on program tours.
-Not included: transportation cost from your country of origin to Kosovo.
+Included: program costs, living with a host family (incl. room and board), all program activities, tours, accommodation and meals while on program tours.
+Not included: transportation costs from your country of origin to Kosovo.

 How to apply: